vaibhavsingh777/DSAmaxxing/README.md

 # DSAmaxxing

-here i dsamaxx daily problems from all nooks and corners.
-I am gonna destroy ts chat no cap.
+my plan: to watch Striver A2Z videos and then solve leetcode problems by myself.
+I will make notes(left digital note taking post sem 3) for DSA from strivers videos, and after every chapter completes just for backup I will also upload those notes in this repository.

+for mastering DSA, I have to be consistent and make sure I am atleast able to solve all easy and medium problems on leetcode atleast before moving to the harder problems.

+Remember always keep moving, dont stay stuck or stop, because my lifes biggest motivation has always been to persevere till the goal is not reached.

+I will become a successful software developer one day.

-ig: @cheekycaibhav
+follow me @ig: @cheekycaibhav

-what I am currently doing for DSA -
-I am completing the BossCoder sheet entirely once to get a hold of all topics of data structures, and side by side keep solving leetcode easy and medium problems to keep in touch with the basics.